trileuco/shrimp/README.md

   # a temporary dir used to store tempfiles
   # config.tmpdir           = Dir.tmpdir

+  # the timeout for phantomjs waiting to load resources of the page
+  # config.resources_timeout = 5000

   # the default rendering time in ms
   # increase if you need to render very complex pages
   # config.rendering_time   = 1000